mmaltsev/Artikel-Swipe/README.md

 ## Future work
-To be added: [10000 nouns](https://github.com/digitapex/DerDieDas/blob/master/app/src/main/res/raw/list_nouns.txt) - merge with the existing 2000.
+- To be added: [10000 nouns](https://github.com/digitapex/DerDieDas/blob/master/app/src/main/res/raw/list_nouns.txt) - merge with the existing 2000.
+- Tips for using articles in certain cases.
+- Implement logic for repeating those words which were not guessed correctly at first.
+- Keyboard usage on desktop.
+- Different vocabulary for different levels: A1 - C2.

 ## License